vanadisArya/E-SAGE/README.md

 Our method is implemented based on the [[UGBA]](https://github.com/ventr1c/UGBA) framework.
 To reproduce our work, you also need to install Pytorch from [[source]](https://github.com/pytorch/pytorch) to get the  explainability component.
 You can also install only relevant packages, which will not conflict with existing environments.

+To perform the relevant experiments, you need to first reproduce the relevant environment of UGBA (see the previous link, this is very simple), then install the relevant explainability packages, and finally copy our files to the main folder of UGBA.
+* `./run_adaptive_exp_new.py`: The program to defense UGBA attack.Use " --defense_mode='exp' " to select our defense method for experimentation.